Big Ideas Reading Group Book Detail

 Isaac Newton thought of empty space as nothingness extended in all directions, a kind of theater in which physics could unfold.
 But both quantum theory and relativity tell us that Newton's picture can't be right.
 Nothing, it turns out, is an awful lot like something, with a structure and properties every bit as complex and mysterious as matter.
 In his signature lively prose, Weather explores the very nature of empty space--and solidfies his reputation as a science writer to watch.
 224 pages.

-- 07-08-2017 The Big Picture: on the Origins of Life, Meaning and the Universe Itself by Sean Carroll.
+- 07-15-2017 NOTE: DATE CHANGE! and [4pm at Kepler's Books] The Big Picture: on the Origins of Life, Meaning and the Universe Itself by Sean Carroll.

 Sean Carroll brings his extraordinary intellect to bear not only on Higgs bosons and extra dimensions but now also on our deepest personal questions: Where are we?
 Who are we?
 Are our emotions, our beliefs, and our hopes and dreams ultimately meaningless out there in the void?
 Do human purpose and meaning fit into a scientific worldview?
 Carroll shows how an avalanche of discoveries in the past few hundred years has changed our world and what really matters to us.
 434 pages.